AWW...YOU THOUGHT RACING WAS JUST FOR MEN, DIDN'T YOU?

 … if young girls grew up seeing women on the podiums of the biggest races not as novelties but as frequent champions

-… you clicking away like the social-media beast you are like you were changing the world – because you are.
+… you clicking away like the social-media beast you are – could be changing the world.

 Now realize some of that future is already underway: women like Brittany Force, Jamie Chadwick, the Iron Dames, Lilou Wadoux, Kayla Yaakov, Susie Wolff, Natalie Decker, or Katherine Legge and many more are already punching massive holes in the outdated male stereotype of racing.